 The Company maintains a full valuation allowance on its U.S. and foreign deferred tax assets.
-The assessment regarding whether a valuation allowance is required considers both positive and negative evidence when determining whether it is more-likely-than-not that deferred tax assets are recoverable.
+The assessment regarding whether a valuation allowance is required considers both positive and negative evidence when determining whether it is more likely than not that deferred tax assets are recoverable.
 In making this assessment, significant weight is given to evidence that can be objectively verified.
-In its evaluation, the Company considered its cumulative losses historically and in recent years and its forecasted losses in the near-term as significant negative evidence.
+In its evaluation, the Company considered its cumulative losses historically and in recent years and its forecasted losses in the near term as significant negative evidence.
 Based upon review of available positive and negative evidence, the Company determined that the negative evidence outweighed the positive evidence and a full valuation allowance on its U.S. and foreign deferred tax assets will be maintained.
 The Company will continue to assess the realizability of its deferred tax assets and will adjust the valuation allowance as needed.

-As of December 31, 2020, the Company had U.S. federal and state net operating loss ("NOL") carryforwards of approximately \$248,942,000 and \$168,792,000, respectively, which are available to reduce future taxable income.
-The

-Company also had approximately \$168,301,000 of unused NOL carryforwards for New York City purposes.
-The Company also had U.S. federal tax credits of \$13,146,000 as of December 31, 2020, which may be used to offset future tax liabilities.
-The federal NOL carryforwards of approximately \$29,909,000 will expire through 2037.
-The federal NOL of approximately \$219,033,000 can be carried forward indefinitely but limited to offset 80% of taxable income.
-The Arizona, Massachusetts, Montana, New York State, and New York City NOL and tax credit carryforwards will begin to expire in 2035.
+As of December 31, 2021, the Company had U.S. federal and various state net operating loss ("NOL") carryforwards of approximately \$290,839,000 and \$207,011,000, respectively.
+The Company also had U.S. federal tax credit carryforwards of \$15,050,000 as of December 31, 2021.
+The federal NOL carryforwards of approximately \$29,909,000 will begin to expire from 2035 through 2037.
+The federal NOL of approximately \$260,930,000 can be carried forward indefinitely but limited to offset 80% of taxable income.
+The State and City NOL and tax credit carryforwards will begin to expire in 2030.
 The NOL and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders over a three year period in excess of 50%, as defined under Sections 382 and 383 of the Internal Revenue Code of 1986 ("IRC").
-The Company has performed an analysis of its Section 382 ownership changes through December 31, 2018.
+The Company has performed an analysis of its Section 382 ownership changes through March 31, 2021.
 Due to the large annual limitation, the Company believes that it is more likely than not that none of the net operating loss carryforwards will expire as a result of the limitation from the ownership change under Section 382.
-The Company also has Danish NOL carryforwards of \$1,850,000, which have an indefinite carryforward period.
+The Company also has Danish NOL carryforwards of \$59,000, which have an indefinite carryforward period.